MMagTech/MMagTech.github.io/README.md

-# WebGraph on your own site
+# WebGraph on Your Own Site

 This guide explains the steps required to make webgraph display your own FR graphs, for example if by some remarkable circumstance you have